willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### One of the displays on my headset is black.

-* If you're using an HDMI adapter, make sure it supports HDMI 2.0
+* If you're using an HDMI adapter, make sure it supports HDMI 2.0.
-* Remove any USB and HDMI extension cables that you may be using
+* Remove any USB and HDMI extension cables that you may be using.
-* Make sure your graphics driver is up-to-date
+* Make sure your graphics driver is up-to-date.
-* Try the Mixed Reality headset on another PC
+* Try the Mixed Reality headset on another PC.

 ### My headset displays turn blue for a moment, and then Mixed Reality Portal reinitializes.

 This typically indicates an occasional USB controller reliability issue on your PC:
 * Try another USB port.
-Your PC may have multiple USB 3.0 controllers
+Your PC may have multiple USB 3.0 controllers.
-* Remove any extension cables (if applicable)
+* Remove any extension cables (if applicable).
-* Try unplugging all other USB devices from your PC
+* Try unplugging all other USB devices from your PC.
-* Try connecting an externally-powered USB 3.0 hub to your PC, and connecting your headset to the hub
+* Try connecting an externally-powered USB 3.0 hub to your PC, and connecting your headset to the hub.
-* If you're using a Desktop PC, consider purchasing a USB 3.0 PCIe card to add another USB controller to your PC
+* If you're using a Desktop PC, consider purchasing a USB 3.0 PCIe card to add another USB controller to your PC.

 ### My headset causes my PC to hang or show a black screen while starting up.

 On some PCs, leaving your headset plugged in before turning on or while rebooting your PC may interfere with its startup process.
 Your PC could select the headset displays as the "primary monitor" to show PC startup progress or it could be prevented from starting up properly and may 'hang' and/or produce a beeping error code.
-The exact behavior depends largely on the PC make and model, and/or the make and model of the graphics card.
-You may be able to work around this:
+The behavior depends largely on the PC make and model, and/or the make and model of the graphics card.
+To work around this:
 * Connect your headset to a different port on your graphics card.
 In some cases, you may need to use an adapter to use the other ports.
-* Make sure your PC's BIOS / UEFI firmware is up-to-date (note: only update your PC's BIOS / UEFI firmware if you're comfortable with doing so)
+* Make sure your PC's BIOS / UEFI firmware is up-to-date (only update your PC's BIOS / UEFI firmware if you're comfortable doing so).

 ### My PC or headset displays flicker, flash or remain black when using a Surface PC.

 * Make sure you're using an HDMI adapter that supports HDMI 2.0.
-Many older HDMI adapters only support 1080p resolution, which is insufficient for Mixed Reality headsets
+Many older HDMI adapters only support 1080p resolution, which is insufficient for Mixed Reality headsets.
 * Make sure your graphics driver is up-to-date.
-In addition to checking Windows Update, you may wish to check the PC manufacturer's website for an updated graphics driver
+In addition to checking Windows Update, you may wish to check the PC manufacturer's website for an updated graphics driver.
 * Some Surface devices are incompatible with Windows Mixed Reality.
-Learn more about [Surface compatiblity and requirements](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md#windows-mixed-reality-and-surface)
+Learn more about [Surface compatiblity and requirements](windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines.md#windows-mixed-reality-and-surface).

 ### My headset display doesn't work after I shut down and do a fast startup.